gpkuster/cryptopets-backend/README.md

 ```bash
 node generateAndFundWallet.js
 ```
-This will return a wallet address and a private key for that wallet that wil be set automatically in your `.env` file, removing the other sensitive data.
+This will return a wallet address and a private key that wil be set automatically in your `.env` file, overriding the previous sensitive data.
 Something similar to this should appear in the new file:
 ```env
 PRIVATE_KEY=4b8b5.........3edf4
 WALLET_ADDRESS=0x91101.........187